 The incidence of plagiocephaly and brachycephaly has increased rapidly in recent years as a result of the "Back to Sleep" campaign initiated in 1992 by the American Academy of Pediatrics (AAP), in which a supine sleeping position is recommended to reduce the risk of sudden infant death syndrome (SIDS).
-It is estimated that one of every 60 neonates may have some degree of plagiocephaly or brachycephaly.
+It is estimated that 1 of every 60 neonates may have some degree of plagiocephaly or brachycephaly.
 Positional plagiocephaly typically consists of right or left occipital flattening with advancement of the ipsilateral ear and prominence of the ipsilateral frontal region, resulting in visible facial asymmetry.
 Occipital flattening may be self-perpetuating, in that once it occurs it may be increasingly difficult for the infant to turn and sleep on the other side.
 Assessment of plagiocephaly and brachycephaly are based on anthropomorphic measures of the head, using anatomical and bony landmarks.

 There are three basic options for treating non-synostotic plagiocephaly; no therapy, repositioning therapy, and the use of cranial orthoses.
 Repositioning therapy includes supervised "tummy time," or placement of the child in a half supine position with a towel or blanket roll behind the shoulder to position the occiput away from the flat side.
 Physical therapy may also be recommended, particularly if there is shortening or tightening of the sternocleidomastoid muscle.
 Treatment with a cranial orthoses involves the use of an adjustable band or helmet that is custom-molded to the infant's head and can progressively mold the shape of the cranium by applying corrective forces to the frontal and occipital prominences, leaving room for growth in the adjacent flattened areas.
 Treatment with cranial orthoses is typically initiated around 4 to 6 months of age, frequently after a prior trial of repositioning therapy, and continues for an average of 4 to 5 months.
 Both helmets and cranial bands are recommended to be worn 15-22 hours per day with treatment extending over 3 to 4 months.
-Daily time without the orthotic, usually at least one hour, is required for skin care and hygiene.
+Daily time without the orthotic, usually at least 1 hour, is required for skin care and hygiene.